ARTEMIS-TWIN/Docs/docs/survey/03-07-digitisation-experts.md

 - Despite the technical maturity of 3D acquisition and processing pipelines, data capture remains predominantly manual or campaign-based, with real-time automated systems playing a comparatively minor role across core tools.

 - Digital Twin use is primarily understood as an extension of existing 3D digitisation infrastructures.
-Digital Twins are widely perceived as a natural evolution of current digitization pipelines rather than a disruptive innovation.
+Digital Twins are widely perceived as a natural evolution of current digitisation pipelines rather than a disruptive innovation.

-- Despite the technical sophistication of digitization workflows, structured metadata formats (e.g., XML, RDF, JSON) do not dominate across data categories.
+- Despite the technical sophistication of digitisation workflows, structured metadata formats (e.g., XML, RDF, JSON) do not dominate across data categories.
 Even 3D models and raw sensor data remain strongly associated with standard image and proprietary formats, indicating that semantic and interoperable data infrastructures are still unevenly implemented.